-These medical evacuation programmes from Libya involved close coordination with Embassies, local authorities and military provided transport airplanes.
+These medical evacuation programs from Libya involved close coordination with Embassies, local authorities and military provided transport airplanes.
 Greece alone offered medical assistance to 8,000 wounded Libyans.
-Below is a chronological list and short summary of some of the projects that took place.
+Below are a chronological list and a short summary of some of the projects that took place.

 New Air Ambulance to support the Libyan Medevac Program

 Piper Cheyenne III – Air Ambulance Configuration based aircraft in Malta, a full ICU operated under EASA OPS in A3 (Medical Flights) and certified EURAMI, was available and positioned in Malta from 1st February 2013 with an Italian medical crew and the best Medical Equipment available on board for flights worldwide.